HEPTHools/Adinkra/README.md

  The date of the latest build, in yymmdd format, can be called by running, for example

 ![BuildDate.jpg](/Images/BuildDate.jpg)

+## Tutorials

+Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the adinkra.m package.

 # About the Adinkra.m package